 IDENTIFYING DIFFERENT APPROACHES

 There are too many inspiring images produced by great photographers out there.
 Where do I make my starting point?
 How do select the right images?
-I think there are a quite few different approaches I can go about to decide the images that influences my photographic practices, or the images that I admire and interest me.
+I think there are quite few different approaches I can go about to decide the images that influence my photographic practices, or the images that I admire and interest me.